andrcmdr/australis.rs/README.md

 Borealis NATS Bus client libraries for Rust.
 (Non-public)

-Borealis.rs is a set of Rust libraries for making producers/publishers, consumers/subscrubers, and indexers for Borealis NATS Bus (SOA service bus, MOM/MQ) more easier.
+Borealis.rs is a set of Rust libraries to have a building blocks and an ability to easily create indexers, producers and consumers, for making producers/publishers, consumers/subscrubers, and indexers for Borealis NATS Bus (SOA service bus, MOM/MQ).

 ## **Build and run Borealis.rs libraries using make.sh shell helper and Cargo:**
 ```